Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Some Americans aren’t putting their degrees to good use.
 Forty-two percent of those surveyed weren’t working in a field related to their degree.
 From art and accounting, to information technology and working in the automotive industry, Americans are looking to explore something different as they pursue a career transition.

-“Making a career shift through training for a skilled trade is not only possible but can be extremely rewarding.
-Many of our graduates say they enjoy their careers, love working with their hands and don’t want to sit at a desk all day,” Severson added.
+“Many of our graduates say they enjoy their careers, love working with their hands and don’t want to sit at a desk all day,” Severson added.
 “Especially during record national unemployment when demand for skilled technicians and welders continues and remains, fast-track training for a skilled trade is an option that could make sense and make you happy, too.”

-UTI’s training programs are designed to provide you with the skills in demand by today’s employers.
-To learn more about what a future at UTI could look like for you, request information today to get in touch with one of our Admissions Representatives.
+UTI’s training programs are designed to provide you with the skills in demand by today’s employers.2 To learn more about what a future at UTI could look like for you, request information today to get in touch with one of our Admissions Representatives.